p/seriamp/README.md

 if `--print-all` option is given, the output of each command will be printed.

-Each supported receiver/amplifier type comes with a command-line utility to issue commands to the respective receivers/amplifiers.
+Each supported receiver/amplifier type comes with a command-line utility alias for the `seriamp` utility, named after the respective module.
 These are:

 - `integra`
 - `sonamp`